Rainbow Brite and the Star Stealer: Reception

 Reviews for Rainbow Brite and the Star Stealer were mixed to negative.
 Janet Maslin of The New York Times said in her short review that "[it] isn't a movie; it's a marketing tool".
 She was referring to animated fare which, at the time, had just begun the practice of cashing in on pre-sold toy lines.
-Michael Blowen of The Boston Globe said: "[It] is so incompetently crafted that it makes the Saturday-morning cartoons seem like Disney classics".
-As for Stuart Fisher, a contributor for Jerry Beck's Animated Movie Guide: "Sorry, kids, the star stealer was here", referring to the zero stars given to it in the book.
+Michael Blowen of The Boston Globe called the film an "incompetently crafted that it makes the Saturday-morning cartoons seem like Disney classics".
+Stuart Fisher, a contributor for Jerry Beck's Animated Movie Guide, said: "Sorry, kids, the star stealer was here", referring to the zero stars given to it in the book.
 The Family Guide to Movies on Video called it "not strong on imagination or substance[,] but lots of color and action designed to sell dolls to the toddler set".
 On Rotten Tomatoes, it earned a 0% rating based on reviews from 7 critics.